Hans Zimmer proposes to his partner during London performance

 Zimmer spent time throughout the night introducing and praising his musicians and stage crew, including paying a special tribute to the Ukrainian orchestra.

-“I would really to thank our orchestra because our orchestra is special, our orchestra is from Odessa in Ukraine”, he said.
+“I would really to thank our orchestra because our orchestra is special, our orchestra is from Odesa in Ukraine”, he said.

 “I think it takes enormous courage to sit here, smile at you, play without flaw for three hours while you do not know what’s going on at home and everything is going on at home.”